This post may contain affiliate links and I will be compensated if you make a purchase after clicking through my links See Full Disclosure Here

 The story goes that they loved the cookie so much, that the woman asked the waitress for the recipe.
 The waitress agreed and said it would cost “two fifty”.
 Thinking the cost was $2.50, the woman requested to have the recipe put on her neiman marcus account.

 Upon receipt of her monthly bill, the woman was surprised to see she had actually been charged $250.00 for the chocolate chip cookie recipe.
-She requested a refund but was told there was nothing she could do and had to pay the outrageous bill.
+She requested a refund but was told there was nothing she could do.
+She had to pay the outrageous bill.

-In turn, to spite the department store, the woman shared the chocolate chip recipe in a chain letter, recounting her experience and urging anyone who received the letter, to pass it on.
+In turn, to spite the department store, the woman shared the chocolate chip recipe in a chain letter.
+In the letter she shared her experience and urged anyone who received the letter, to pass it on.

 - You can half this recipe and it will still make plenty